 “She headed one of the main obstinate networks that have continued their criminal activities during the past few years, under the guidance and support of media and foreign government spy services. “

-The Thomson Reuters Foundation said Zaghari-Ratcliffe had worked with the organization for the last four years, adding that she had no professional dealings with Iran.
-Ratcliffe said his wife trains journalists in developing countries such as Morocco and Burma, though she's never worked in Iran for the Reuters foundation.
+The foundation said Zaghari-Ratcliffe had worked with the organization for the last four years.
+Ratcliffe said his wife trained journalists in developing countries such as Morocco and Burma, though she’s never worked in Iran for the Reuters foundation.

-Ratcliffe has launched a petition calling on British Prime Minister David Cameron and Iran's Supreme Leader Ali Khamenei to help free his wife.
+Ratcliffe has launched a petition calling on the British Prime Minister and Iran’s Supreme Leader Ali Khamenei to help free his wife.

-Zaghari-Ratcliffe moved to Britain in 2007, and has visited her family in Iran four times since having baby Gabriella almost two years ago, Ratcliffe said.
+Zaghari-Ratcliffe moved to Britain in 2007, and has visited her family in Iran four times since having baby Gabriella almost two years ago, according to Ratcliffe.

 The last time Ratcliffe spoke to his wife was over the phone on April 2.
-The couple had been looking forward to seeing each other after two weeks apart.
+He fears his wife is in solitary confinement.

 Zaghari-Ratcliffe was arrested at airport check-in in Tehran, according to her husband, who has spoken to her family in Iran.
 Ratcliffe fears his wife is in solitary confinement.

-Their child, who has British citizenship only, had her passport confiscated by authorities, and remains with her grandparents in Tehran, said Ratcliffe.
+Their child, who has British citizenship only, had her passport confiscated by authorities, and remains with her grandparents in Tehran, according to Ratcliffe.

-The International Campaign for Human Rights in Iran said Iran does not recognize dual citizenship and that it "routinely harasses citizens and dual nationals with trumped up national security charges."
+The International Campaign for Human Rights in Iran said the country does not recognize dual citizenship and that it “routinely harasses citizens and dual nationals with trumped up national security charges.”

 This means Zaghari-Ratcliffe is only recognized as Iranian, and as such is prevented from accessing British consular assistance.

-The International Campaign for Human Rights in Iran told CNN that it was aware of several dual nationals imprisoned in Iran.
-These include Iranian-Americans
+The rights group told CNN that it was aware of several dual nationals imprisoned in Iran.
+These include Iranian-Americans Siamak Namazi, a businessman who has been held since October last year, and his 80-year-old father, Baquer Namazi, who was arrested in February.